-While I do agree with Morris that it is important to be positive in life I also choose to embrace the negative moments in my life.
+While I do agree with many people that it is important to be positive in life I also choose to embrace the negative moments in my life.
 I just don’t embrace them, I feel them, I let them in, I exhaust them when I get the chance.

 Once I am done with that negative feeling and I have cried and shuddered and moped all that I needed to, and then I let it go back into the universe and move on.

-Are we really feeling life if we don’t feel the dark times?
+Are we really feeling life if we don’t feel the dark times, to lead how can we know only the good and not the bad?

 History is bursting with examples of people that fell on dark times.
 Embraced them and then came out on the other end changed and more empowered because of it.